sonterix/react-row-ellipsis/README.md

 </Ellipsis>
 ```

-### Example with the tags inside.
-You can use different tags but you want to use inline tags
+Example with the tags inside.
+You can use different tags but you want to use inline tags:

 ```jsx
 <Ellipsis lines={1}>